LukasKaufmannRelaxdays/sync-multiple-google-calendars/docs/MERGE_CALENDARS_TOGETHER.md

      b. **From calendar**

-     - "Choose which function to run": `MergeCalendarsTogether`
+     - "Choose which function to run": `MergeCalendarsTogether` (note: this isn't the default option)
      - "Choose which deployment should run": `Head`
      - "Select event source": `From calendar`
-     - "Enter calendar details": enter one of the calendars you are merging.
+     - "Enter calendar details": Select `Calendar Updated` and enter the email of one of the calendars you are merging in the text input
      - Click "Save"
      - Repeat these steps for every calendar you're merging.

+1. Note: you *do not* need to *Deploy* the app.
+It will run without being deployed 🚀
+1. Set `DEBUG_ONLY = false` in `Code.gs` if you haven't already.
+Optionally,
+   give the script a run (see "first run" steps above) so you don't have to wait for the timer/a new calendar event to do the sync
-10. Enjoy!
+1. Enjoy!

 ## Notes

-- Google App Scripts has a daily quote of 5k events created per day.
+- Google App Scripts has a daily quota of 5k events created per day.
 See [Quotas for Google Services]
 - Be sure to turn off "notifications".